mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 Onto our first case-study.

-# 4. Case Study: How one data scientist 2X'ed his salary in 1-year
+# 4. Case Study 1: How one data scientist 2X'ed his salary in 1-year

 People are lazy.
 (I'm just going to say it.)